Rosenthal-type inequalities for the maximum of partial sums of stationary processes and examples: Introduction

-(see Burkholder (1973)).
-One of our goals is to replace the last term in this inequality with a new one containing terms of the form $\Vert{\mathbf{E}} _{0}(S_{n}^{2})\Vert_{p/2}.$ The reason for introducing this term comes from the fact that for many stationary sequences $\Vert{\mathbf{E}}_{0}(S_{n} ^{2})\Vert_{p/2}$ is closer to the variance of partial sums.
-In addition, we are interested to point out a Rosenthal-type inequality for a larger class of stationary adapted sequences that includes the martingales.
+see \citet{Bur73}.
+One of our goals is to replace the last term in this inequality with a new one containing terms of the form $\Vert{\mathbf {E}} _{0}(S_{n}^{2})\Vert_{p/2}$.
+The reason for introducing this term comes from the fact that for many stationary sequences $\Vert{\mathbf{E}}_{0}(S_{n} ^{2})\Vert_{p/2}$ is closer to the variance of partial sums.
+In addition, we are interested in pointing out a Rosenthal-type inequality for a larger class of stationary adapted sequences that includes the martingale differences as a special case.